amazon-braket/amazon-braket-pennylane-plugin-python/README.rst

 Features
 ========

-* Provides two devices to be used with PennyLane: ``braket.aws.qubit`` for running on the Braket service, and ``braket.local.qubit`` for running on Braket's local simulator.
+* Provides two devices to be used with PennyLane: ``braket.aws.qubit`` for running on the Amazon Braket service, and ``braket.local.qubit`` for running on the Amazon Braket SDK's local simulator.

 * Both devices support most core qubit PennyLane operations.